Our Summers are hot and dry. Today, as I write it is over 40 C for the third day in a row, and the forecast is for 44. That is around 111F.

 If you have any around, add a little lemongrass, lemon verbena or kaffir lime leaves.

-When watermelons are cheap, throw a heap through the juicer with some mint.
+When watermelons are cheap, use your juicer to juice them with some mint.
 Add some ginger too if you like.
 Serve over ice.

 Any summer fruit combination through the juicer is wonderful.
 Herbs that can accompany the fruit are parsley, mint, lemon verbena, kaffir lime leaves, basil.
 Ginger.
 Slowly with the herb quantities at first until you are used to the combinations.

 Peel oranges and lemons before juicing.
 Everything else goes in skin and all.